Track everything you do in life with these 7 apps

 Once you start building up your streaks, you won’t want to let yourself down by missing a day, and you’ll feel even more motivated to keep going.
 You can also use the app to encourage yourself with how much progress you’ve made—think of it as a mental boost to help your willpower.

-Streaks is $5 on iOS.
+Streaks is $5 on Mac, iOS, iPadOS, and Apple Watch.

 Track reading with GoodReads